Why You Need Professional Beetle Pest Control in Illinois

 Damage Caused by Japanese Beetles

-An infestation of Japanese beetles can do major damage to your garden, decorative plants, and/or crops.
+An infestation of Japanese beetles can do major damage to your garden, decorative plants, and/or crops, making beetle pest control a necessity to protect your investment.
 They eat about 300 different types of plants, including:

-- Fruit trees, such as plum, cherry, and apple, among others
+- Fruit trees, such as plum, cherry, and apple

 - Linden trees